OliverWalterK/ftx-scraper/README.md

 1. Whether each entry in the list is a string type.
 2. It checks whether the links in valid_links() actually start with "https://ftx.com/trade/".
 3. It check if the get_all_links() and valid_links() methods return a list.
+4. Whether the value for the cryptocurrency on the website gives a float.